The Race Against Time: Reception

 Upon its release, The Race Against Time received a polarized reception by video game critics reviewing the versions on all three platforms.
 Paul Boughton recommended the game in Computer and Video Games, calling it a "decent arcade adventure for a decent price".
 Rachael MacDonald from Your Sinclair was also positive, calling it a "more than competent arcade adventure", as well as noting that the proceeds would go to charity.
 Sinclair User reviewed the gameplay and animation negatively, criticizing the running animation as "unconvincing" and calling the background art "dreadful".
 Zzap!64 reviewed the Commodore 64 version, describing it as "abysmal" and criticizing the controls for being too awkward.
 Commodore User gave the Commodore version an overall rating of 5/10, calling the game "nothing special".

 The game was a commercial flop.
-Sport Aid had predicted it would raise £1 million for the charity. it instead sold 25,000 copies.
+Sport Aid had predicted it would raise £1 million for the charity.
+However, it only sold 25,000 copies.
 In December 1988, Codemasters expressed regret for having been associated with Sport Aid.
 This announcement came after the disclosure that Sport Aid Limited was £2 million in debt.